programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 You can see from this view that we now have the text with changes highlighted in green and red.
 Red indicates where things have been removed while green indicates additions.
 This can be useful for viewing the edits you have made before making a commit and helps you spot whether all the changes are ones you want to commit.
 On the left you will see a history of the changes you have made.
 At the moment this is very brief but as you work on a project the history might become much longer.
 Being able to see the changes you have made at different stages can be very useful.

-## Managing conflicts between local and remote versions
+## Managing Conflicts

-A 'conflict' emerges when you try and merge to versions of a document with changes which conflict with each other.
-If you are careful about committing and syncing local changes (on your computer) then it is unlikely you will run into this issue but if you do it can be resolved fairly easily.
+A 'conflict' emerges when you try to merge or 'sync' two versions of a document with changes which conflict with each other.
+If you are careful about committing and syncing local changes (on your computer) then it is unlikely you will run into this issue, but if you do it can be resolved fairly easily.

-The most likely way a conflict will emerge is if you make a change remotely (on the GitHub website), and then make a subsequent change on your local machine without first syncing the changes from the website.
-These changes must conflict with one another i.e. if you try and change the same line of the document in two different ways.
-If you make changes in different parts of a document these changes can be 'merged' together without any conflict.
+The most likely way a conflict will emerge is if you make a change remotely (on the GitHub website), and then make a subsequent change on your local machine without first synching the changes from the website.
+If you make changes in different parts of a document these changes can be 'merged' or synched together without any conflict.
+But these changes might conflict with one another (i.e. if you try and change the same line of the document in two different ways).

 An example will help illustrate how conflicts can emerge and how to deal with them.
 Say we add a change to our remote repository (on the GitHub website).